Home » 10 Types of Blue Parrots (with Pictures)

 Few birds catch the eye quite as effortlessly as bright blue parrots.

 Many wild parrots have some blue feathers, but the hyacinth macaw is entirely blue.
-Many pionus breeds are also blue, and budgies and parrotlets have blue color mutations.
+Quite a few pionus parrots are also blue, and budgies and parrotlets sometimes have blue color mutations.

-Blue feathers are comparatively common in parrots, but blue is seldom the dominant color of bird species.
-Parrots are primarily another color (usually green) with a hint of blue.
+Having some blue feathers is common, but blue is seldom the dominant color of parrots.
+They’re primarily another color (usually green) with some areas of blue plumage.

 Suppose parrots have tri-color feathers.
-Keratin forces red and yellow shades to cancel each other out, meaning the blue feathers dominate.
+Protein molecules (keratin) force red and yellow shades to cancel each other out, meaning the blue feathers dominate the plumage.

-From deep to pale, the shade of blue depends on how much beta-keratin is in the feathers.
+From deep to pale, the shade of blue depends on the keratin-air nanostructures in the feathers.

-Australia, Indonesia, the Philippines, and New Guinea host blue parrots, but they’re most populace in South and Central American territories like Brazil.
-The Blue-and-Yellow Macaw is found in Florida.
+Australia, Indonesia, the Philippines, and New Guinea host blue parrots, but their numbers are greatest in South and Central American territories like Brazil.

-The rainforest, home to many blue parrots, is being decimated.
+The rainforest, home to many blue parrots, is being lost.
 The Glaucous Macaw is critically endangered, as its terrain in Argentina, Bolivia, Uruguay, Brazil, and Paraguay is being destroyed.

 This has a knock-on effect on the demand for blue parrots.
-Depending on your state, a blue parrot may be legal to keep as an exotic pet in the USA, but they’re more expensive due to scarcity.
+Depending on your state, a blue parrot may be legal to keep as an exotic pet in the U.S., but they’re expensive due to their scarcity.

-Many parrot species boast traces of blue in their feathers, including the following:
+Many parrot species boast traces of blue in their feathers, including:

 Blue-and-Yellow Macaw

-The blue hue of the blue-and-yellow macaw comes from the back and wings, while the chest is bright yellow.
-The contrast between the two colors is undeniably striking.
+The blue hue of the blue-and-yellow macaw comes from the back and wings.
+The chest is yellow, and the forehead is green.

-Only commit to caring for a blue-and-yellow macaw if you seek an avian pet with a strong and vocal personality.
+Only commit to caring for a blue-and-yellow macaw if you want a pet with a strong and vocal personality.

-The blue-and-yellow macaw needs ample exercise and near-constant engagement and interaction.
-Bringing this parrot into your home means you’ll have a long-lived companion of 35+ years.
+The blue-and-yellow macaw needs near-constant engagement and interaction.
+Bringing this parrot into your home means you’ll have a long-lived avian companion for up to 45 years.

 Blue-Crowned Conure

 While many species of conure are feisty, this parrot is comparatively calm.
-However, a bored or upset blue-crowned conure (like all birds) can be a difficult companion.
+Of course, a bored or upset blue-crowned conure can be a challenging companion.

-Once you’ve gained the trust of a blue-crowned conure, it’ll become more playful.
-One bonus is that blue-crowned conures enjoy learning and performing new tricks.
+Once you’ve gained the trust of a blue-crowned conure, it’ll become friendly and playful.
+Blue-crowned conures enjoy learning and performing tricks to entertain people.

 Blue-Headed Pionus Parrot